Retail life cycle

 The retail life cycle theory holds that retail institutions experience the cycle of innovation, growth, maturity and decline, like goods and services that they sell, similar to that of the product life cycle.
 The market traits and strategies which are taken by retail institutions should differ in variable stages of retail life cycle.
-The theory of retail life cycle is first introduced by William Davidson W. R, Betas A. D and Bass S. J in 1976.
+The theory of retail life cycle is first introduced by William Davidson WR, Betas AD and Bass SJ in 1976.

 Description

 The founders of this assumption took the American retail industry as the research object and then pointed out that the period of different new business forms from innovation stage to maturity stage is gradually shortened, reflecting the rule of retail cycle.
-Masonand Mayer selected over a dozen of different retail organizations in USA in 1987 to further explain and verify this theory.
+Masonand Mayer selected over a dozen of different retail organizations in the USA in 1987 to further explain and verify this theory.

 Retail life cycle theory explains how the existing retail formats develop and why the retail formats develop in this way.
 Many different factors, such as price cycle, market environment and macroeconomic fluctuations and so on, are attributed to the influence of retail life cycle, which makes the theory more convincing.

 However, this theory does not point out what are determinants of changes of retail formats and why the retail life cycle exists.
-In addition, the influence of interactions and responses consumers is not taken into consideration.
+In addition, the influence of interactions and responses consumers is not considered.

 Different stages of retail life cycle

 Innovation stage

 In the innovation stage, in which the reformation and development of business methods promote the emergence of new retail formats, the operating characteristics of new formats have not been understood by both consumers and the industry, lowering market share.
 Moreover, because of the development cost of new formats, it is hard for retail companies, which apply the new methods, to make profit at this stage.

 This theory holds that the innovation in retail institutions is realized through the reformation of business methods.
 The reformation of business methods is mainly realized by decreasing the cost of operation and the price of products or services.
 However, it may also be innovated through improvement of product mix, customer service, sales, store selection, store design or sales promotion, business hours, logistics system and other ways, some of which are usually combined and innovated.
-Sometimes the company which leads the new retail format may become the target of hit (Roth, V. J., & Klein, S. 1993).
+Sometimes the company which leads the new retail format may become the target of hit.
 During the period, the emergence of new forms can also lead to the blow of competitors and retaliation.
 In this stage, it has little impact on the existing competitive structure for its low market share.